0rnella/ornezola/content/about.md

 I, for the most part, identify as a woman.
 For pronouns, you can use she or they.

+Also, I prefer to use both of my parents' last names, so Friggit-Konaté or Friggit Konaté.
+But you'll probably see me referred to with only my father's last name in some places.

 ## Who (let the dogs out)?
 I have a dog named Pixel, who goes by Pixie, and usually alternates between being scared and silly.